Skip to Content

-Featured Premises Liability Guides (Start Here)
+Premises Liability

-What Is Premises Liability in Illinois?
+What is premises liability in Illinois?

-Premises liability in Illinois holds property owners and occupiers responsible for injuries caused by dangerous conditions on their property.
-If an owner knew or should have known about a hazard and failed to fix it or warn visitors, they can be held liable for resulting injuries.
-This applies to slip-and-fall accidents, inadequate security, structural defects, and other preventable hazards.
+Premises liability is the area of law that holds property owners and occupiers responsible when unsafe conditions on their property cause injuries.
+Under Illinois law, if an owner knew or should have known about a hazard and failed to fix it or warn visitors, they can be held liable for resulting injuries.

 You may have a premises liability case if: